Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 1: Supplementary experimental methods

 \subsection{Observation of motile {\sl E. coli} in the EMPS}

 We used a wild-type motile strain of {\sl E. coli}, RP437.
-First, we inoculated the strain from a glycerol stock into $2\unit{ml}$ TB medium (see Table~S1 for components) in a test tube.
+First, we inoculated the strain from a glycerol stock into $2\unit{ml}$ TB medium (see Supplementary~Table~1 for components) in a test tube.
 After shaking it overnight at $37\degc$, we transferred $20\unit{\mu{}l}$ of the incubated suspension to $2\unit{ml}$ fresh TB medium and cultured it until the optical density (OD) at $600\unit{nm}$ wavelength reached $0.1$-$0.5$.
 The bacterial suspension was finally diluted to $\mathrm{OD}=0.1$ before it was inoculated on the coverslip of the EMPS.

 Regarding the device, here we compared the EMPS with the previous system developed in ref.~\cite{Inoue2001}, whose membrane was composed of a cellulose membrane alone instead of the bilayer one.
 In either case, we used a substrate with circular wells of $110$-$210\unit{\mu{}m}$ diameter and $1.1\unit{\mu{}m}$ depth.
 After the assembly of the device with the bacterial suspension, it was fixed on the microscope stage inside an incubation box maintained at $37\degc$.
 The microscope we used was Leica DMi8, equipped with a 63x (N.A.
 1.30) oil immersion objective and operated by Leica LasX.
-To fill the device with medium, we injected fresh TB medium stored at $37\degc$ from the inlet (Fig.~S1), at the rate of $60\unit{ml/hr}$ for $5\unit{min}$ by a syringe pump (NE-1000, New Era Pump Systems, Farmingdale New York).
+To fill the device with medium, we injected fresh TB medium stored at $37\degc$ from the inlet (Supplementary~Fig.~1), at the rate of $60\unit{ml~hr^{-1}}$ for $5\unit{min}$ by a syringe pump (NE-1000, New Era Pump Systems, Farmingdale New York).

-During the observation, TB medium was constantly supplied from the inlet at the rate of $2\unit{ml/hr}$ (flow speed above the membrane was approximately $0.2\unit{mm/sec}$) by the syringe pump.
-Cells were observed by phase contrast microscopy and recorded at the time interval of $30\unit{sec}$ for the cellulose-membrane device (Fig.~S1(c)) and $118\unit{msec}$ for the EMPS (Fig.~S1(d)).
-The time interval for the former was long, because cells hardly moved in this case (see Movie~S1).
+During the observation, TB medium was constantly supplied from the inlet at the rate of $2\unit{ml~hr^{-1}}$ (flow speed above the membrane was approximately $0.2\unit{mm~sec^{-1}}$) by the syringe pump.
+Cells were observed by phase contrast microscopy and recorded at the time interval of $30\unit{sec}$ for the cellulose-membrane device (Supplementary~Fig.~1c,d) and $118\unit{msec}$ for the EMPS (Supplementary~Fig.~1e,f).
+The time interval for the former was long, because cells hardly moved in this case (see Supplementary~Movie~1).
 We checked that the EMPS can realize quasi-two-dimensional space in which bacteria can freely swim, even for large wells, at least up to $210\unit{\mu{}m}$ in diameter, while we have not investigated the reachable largest diameter.